-What you must pay when you get these services Services that are covered for you In-Network Solver&Fit fitness facility.
-What you must pay when you get these services No annual program fee to enroll into a Silver&Fit fitness facility.

-No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.

-The Silver&Fit® Healthy Aging and Exercise Program

-As a Silver&Fit member, you have the following options available at no cost to you:

-- Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos. - Digital Workouts: You can view ondemand videos through the website and mobile app's digital workout library, including Silver&Fit Signature Series Classes ®. - Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.
-You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
+2023 Evidence of Coverage for Explorer 8 (PPO) 57 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network \$0 annual program fee to enroll into a Health and wellness education Silver&Fit fitness facility. programs No prior authorization required.
+The \$0 annual fee for one kit through Silver&Fit amount you pay for these services do not apply to your yearly maximum outof-pocket amount.
+The Silver&Fit® Healthy Aging and Exercise Program As a Silver&Fit member, you have the following options available at no cost to you: Workout Plans: By answering a few online questions about your areas of interest, you will receive a customized workout plan, including instructions on how to get started and suggested digital workout videos.
+Digital Workouts: You can view ondemand videos through the website and mobile app's digital workout library, including Silver&Fit Signature Series Classes ®.
+Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program. \You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers. rock climbing gyms, and rowing centers, each with a buy-up price.
 Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.